rayepenber095/rayepenber095/README.md

 This space is where I share ideas, tools, and techniques from the edges of:

-- Cybersecurity & hacking
-- Digital surveillance & countermeasures
-- OSINT & exploit strategies
-- Digital freedom & philosophy

-Sometimes it’s technical, sometimes it’s reflective — but always real.

-If you care about **truth**, **freedom**, and the **hidden layers of the internet**,
-you’ll probably feel right at home here.

----

-<h2>🛠️ Technical Focus</h2>

 <ul>
   <li>Red Team Tactics</li>
   <li>Advanced Persistent Threat (APT) Analysis</li>